Interlisp/Interlisp.github.io/content/en/project/reviving.md

 We have yet to gain mastery over the complex way that Medley handles the keyboard.

-### Character encoding
+### Character encoding for external file representation
 * originally: XCCS (Xerox Character Code Standard)
-* Now: Unicode
+* Transitioning to: UTF-8 and Unicode

 ### Display
 * originally: 768x808 one bit per pixel
 * now: larger, color displays

 Color support seems like it might have been a Medley feature that was taken out, for reasons that are unclear.
 Running on a large 4K display at full-screen isn't possible.
-We have yet to integrate modern fonts.
+We are integrating modern fonts.

 ### Available compilers
 * Originally:  "K&R" book of standard C
-* now: gcc, cmake and Posix standards
+* now: Clang, gcc, Make, CMake and Posix standards

 ### Version Management
 * Originally: versioned file system
 * now: path names via "pseudo hosts"; GITFNS, structure comparison

+### Modernization
+We are introducing new features to make the Medley environment more accessible and familiar to modern users.
+We implemented scrolling with a mouse wheel, access to the clipboard of the host system, and mouse gestures for window management such as clicking and dragging the title bar to move a window, or clicking and dragging a corner to resize it.